TheMrMares/diablo-2-web/README.md

 ## Technology

-Im going to use only raw javascript, also without ES6 standard, so it's goign to be a little archaic but we will see what am I able to create.
+Im going to use only raw javascript, but with ES6 standard sometimes, so it's going to be a little archaic but we will see what am I able to create.
 Also there will be no additional libraries or frameworks.

 ## Game made with

 How I built my game?
 Here you are:

 * No project templates
-* Raw and simple javascript, no ES6
+* Raw and simple javascript
 * No libraries and any extensions